NBKRedSpy/HarmonyPatchChangeParser/README.md

 A command line utility that creates a report that matches changes in a game's git repo to Harmony patches in mods.

-This is a personal utility to map git changes of a project to mods that use Harmony Patches.

 Currently it has some logic that is specific to the Quasimorph game, but I could update it if someone is interested.

 # Operation
 This utility assumes that the user has the source code of the target game in a git repository.